Brickell: Economy

 Brickell is a dense, high-rise residential neighborhood with many upscale, luxury condominium and apartment towers.
 Brickell is home to many popular Miami restaurants, shops, art galleries, and places of entertainment.
 A few hundred feet east of the northeastern side of Brickell is Brickell Key, an island of high-rise residential and hotel towers, including the Mandarin Oriental.
 As of 2009, over 190,000 office employees work in greater Downtown.
 Today, greater Downtown Miami is one of the fastest-growing neighborhoods in Miami, booming from 40,000 residents in 2000 to 80,000 in 2010.
 Brickell is served by the Miami Metrorail at the Brickell station and by 5 stations of the Metromover's Brickell Loop.

 Banking and consulates

 As South Florida's financial district, Brickell is the core of Miami's banking, investment, and financial sectors.
-Additionally, along with Downtown Miami, Brickell has most of the state's foreign consulates, including the consulates of Argentina, Brazil, Chile, Dominican Republic, Ecuador, France, Guatemala, Japan, Mexico, the Netherlands, Peru, Switzerland, Trinidad and Tobago, and the United Kingdom, amongst others.
+Additionally, along with Downtown Miami, Brickell has most of the state's foreign consulates, including the consulates of Argentina, Brazil, Chile, Dominican Republic, Ecuador, France, Guatemala, Japan, Mexico, the Netherlands, Peru, Switzerland, Turkey, Trinidad and Tobago, and the United Kingdom, amongst others.

 Education and institutions

 Metromover is a popular way of getting around the Downtown area.
-It connects the area's neighborhoods and can get very busy during rush hour.
+It connects the area's neighborhoods.